rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

   : a' = a
   :=
   eq-iso-is-rezk A is-rezk-A a' a
-    ( arr-map-fiberwise-equiv A ( first is-rezk-A) a a' ψ , representable-isomorphism A ( first is-rezk-A) a a' ψ)
+  ( arr-map-fiberwise-equiv A a a' ψ
+  , representable-isomorphism A ( first is-rezk-A) a a' ψ)
 ```